Need car parts? Select your vehicle

 Rocker arm (VTEC) oil pressure sensor failure may trigger code P2646.

-What are the Possible Causes of the P2646 Code?
+Possible causes of the P2646 code include:

 How to Diagnose the P2646 Code